mindersec/minder/docs/docs/ref/cli/minder_provider_enroll.md

 ### Options

 ```
+  -c, --class string   Provider class, defaults to github-app (default "PROVIDER_CLASS_GITHUB_APP")
   -h, --help           help for enroll
-  -o, --owner string   Owner to filter on for provider resources
+  -o, --owner string   Owner to filter on for provider resources (Legacy GitHub only)
       --skip-browser   Skip opening the browser for OAuth flow
-  -t, --token string   Personal Access Token (PAT) to use for enrollment
+  -t, --token string   Personal Access Token (PAT) to use for enrollment (Legacy GitHub only)
-  -y, --yes            Bypass yes/no prompt when enrolling new provider
+  -y, --yes            Bypass any yes/no prompts when enrolling a new provider
 ```

 ### Options inherited from parent commands